ChristopherPHolder/Deep-Blue/README.md

 # Deep Blue
-The site is built on Django Rest and GatsbyJS
+The site is built with a Django backend and a React Gatsby frontend.